OWASP/CheatSheetSeries/cheatsheets/Deserialization_Cheat_Sheet.md

 More complete implementations of this approach have been proposed by various community members:

-- [NibbleSec](https://github.com/ikkisoft/SerialKiller) - a library that allows whitelisting and blacklisting of classes that are allowed to be deserialized
+- [NibbleSec](https://github.com/ikkisoft/SerialKiller) - a library that allows creating lists of classes that are allowed to be deserialized
 - [IBM](https://www.ibm.com/developerworks/library/se-lookahead/) - the seminal protection, written years before the most devastating exploitation scenarios were envisioned.
 - [Apache Commons IO classes](https://commons.apache.org/proper/commons-io/javadocs/api-2.5/org/apache/commons/io/serialization/ValidatingObjectInputStream.html)